Rajpratik71/Mininet-wiki/Download.md

 These instructions are for 11.10 only (for 12.04, see below!)

-If you want to install natively on Ubuntu 11.10 (or 10.04 LTS) the basic technique is:
+If you want to install natively on Ubuntu 11.10 the basic technique is:

     git clone git://github.com/mininet/mininet
     mininet/util/install.sh -a